J.P. Crawford Player Props: Mariners vs. Tigers

-The Seattle Mariners, including J.P.
-Crawford (.325 batting average in his past 10 games), take on starting pitcher Michael Lorenzen and the Detroit Tigers at T-Mobile Park, Saturday at 9:40 PM ET.
+J.P.
+Crawford -- hitting .282 with three doubles, a home run, six walks and three RBI in his past 10 games -- will be in action for the Seattle Mariners versus the Detroit Tigers, with Reese Olson on the mound, on July 16 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Tigers.
+In his previous game he had a hitless showing (0-for-4) against the Tigers.

 J.P.
 Crawford Game Info & Props vs. the Tigers